kndshein/kndshein/README.md

 ### Well well well...
 Who do we have here? 👀

 Are you lost?
 Are you bored?
-Or perhaps you're procrastinating?
+Or perhaps you're here to procrastinate?

 - 📖 Read about why vinegar is the bane of my existence [here](https://medium.com/the-haven/my-hate-hate-relationship-with-vinegar-b627593cf96).
 - 🎬 Watch the Marvel films in chronological order.
 Use this [guide](https://amseeyou.netlify.app/)!